hungtraan/FacebookBot/readme.md

 ## Discussion

-##### The nitty-gritty detail of implementing voice recognition capability for the Facebook Messenger Bot
+#### The nitty-gritty detail of implementing voice recognition & scalability

-The catch for processing voice messages from the Facebook Messenger API is *converting Facebook's compressed mp3 to a valid input format* for the Speech-to-Text API.
-Both IBM and Google do not support mp3, and their input format include principle audio formats like WAV, FLAC, OGG, etc. Therefore, Optimist Prime actually has to download the mp3 audio, convert it to WAV, and upload it to the Speech API, which is a round trip that significantly increase response time for each audio command.
+The catch for processing voice messages from the Facebook Messenger API is **converting Facebook's compressed mp3 to a valid input format** for the Speech-to-Text API.
+Both IBM and Google do not support mp3, and their input format include principle audio formats like WAV, FLAC, OGG, etc. Therefore, Optimist Prime actually has to download the mp3 audio, convert it to WAV, and upload it to the Speech API, which is a round trip that significantly increases response time for each audio command.
 In this project, I used `ffmpeg` and call it with Python's `subprocess` to convert the audio.

 > `subprocess` is a Python tool that allows you to trigger command line-like commands, so what the program does is equivalent to it calling another program "by typing this command into the command line"

 ![ffmpeg in subprocess](https://monosnap.com/file/LWCiJmkZsTRcgeEBXRr5xGBU4gzIpi.png)

 Under the hood, the bot does the following:
-- Receives json of the user's audio command
+- Receive json of the user's audio command
 - Download this audio file
 - Use `ffmpeg` to convert:
 	+ Use Python `subprocess` to initiate a native ffmpeg command (just as you would do in the command shell)